 For all three categories of dispute, there is potential for the dispute to be subject to collective arbitration, with a single process involving some or all of the affected access holders and/or seekers.
-Adopting collective arbitration would be decided on by the arbitrator on a case-by-case basis.
+The arbitrator would decide on a case-by-case basis whether to use collective arbitration.
 The applicable arbitration process and directions would also depend on the relevant circumstances of the dispute.

 For disputes under the QCA Act and under the undertaking or an access agreement, there are mechanisms to notify relevant parties that a dispute is on foot, and for those parties to apply to join an arbitration.
-The QCA would then be able, if it found it appropriate, to join relevant parties agreed on the determination, and no other relevant stakeholder was adversely affected (s.
-119(7) of the QCA Act).
-See section 2.2 of this guideline.
+The QCA would then be able, if it found it appropriate, to join relevant parties to a collective arbitration.
+The relevant provisions differ depending on whether the disputes involve access seekers or access holders.